Faculty and Staff

 - Aging and cancer

-Dr. Wickersham has experience teaching undergraduate and graduate nursing courses, including undergraduate health assessment skills laboratory, undergraduate nursing research, and graduate professional writing.
+Dr. Wickersham has experience teaching undergraduate (health assessment skills laboratory, evidence-based practice nursing) and graduate (organizational health systems, qualitative research, professional writing) students.

-Dr. Wickersham is an ad hoc reviewer for OncoTargets and Therapy, Patient Preference and Adherence, Cancer Nursing, Lung, Geriatric Nursing, and Nursing Research.
-She has been a long-time, active member of the Oncology Nursing Society and is a member of the International Society for Nurses in Genetics, Sigma Theta Tau International, Multinational Association for Supportive Care in Cancer, Southern Nursing Research Society, and American Society of Clinical Oncology.
+Dr. Wickersham is an ad hoc reviewer for Oncology Nursing Forum, Patient Preference and Adherence, Cancer Nursing, Geriatric Nursing, and Nursing Research.
+She has been a long-time, active member of the Oncology Nursing Society and is a also member of Sigma Theta Tau International, the Multinational Association for Supportive Care in Cancer, and the Southern Nursing Research Society.

 Dr. Wickersham practiced primarily in the intensive care setting, including trauma, solid organ transplant, medical-surgical, and neurosurgical specialties.